The Importance of Dog and Cat Teeth Cleaning in White Bear Lake

 At Birch Lake Animal Hospital, your pet's dental health is one of our highest priorities, because a healthy mouth is the key to a healthy body.
 The American Veterinary Dental College (AVDC) has found that over half of all dogs and cats in the U.S. will show signs of gum disease by two years of age.
 In addition, AVDC Diplomate and veterinarian Jan Bellows claims that dogs with healthy mouths can live, on average, about four years longer.

 Like you, we want your companion to spend as many years with you as possible.
 Therefore, we take pet dental care very seriously here in White Bear Lake.
-Our doctors and technicians utilize the most advanced tools and techniques to ensure that your pet receives the quality treatment they deserve.
+Our veterinarians and technicians utilize the most advanced tools and techniques to ensure that your pet receives the quality dog and cat teeth cleaning they deserve.

-In order to provide complete pet dental care to our patients, we offer services that help us diagnose problems, treat existing issues, and prevent future ones from developing:
+In order to provide complete dog and cat teeth cleaning to our patients, we offer services that help us diagnose problems, treat existing issues, and prevent future ones from developing:

 - Teeth cleaning: Using an ultrasonic scaling tool, a technician will remove dental deposits (plaque and tartar) from the teeth above and below the gum line.
 All dental cleaning procedures are performed while the patient is under general anesthesia.